monster-worldwide/style-forge/packages/web-interface/README.md

 ## Web Interface Tutorial

-You can access the web interface either by cloning the repository and running it locally, or by accessing our hosted version at <URL HERE>.
+You can access the web interface either by cloning the repository and running it locally, or by accessing our hosted version at http://style-forge.monster.com.

 ### Running Locally